 Avoidant people see intimacy as a threat to their independence and often have a hard time making and sustaining connections as a result.
 They can be distant and emotionally unavailable to their partners.

-In the book Attached: The New Science of Adult Attachment and How It Can Help You Find–And Keep–Love, Amir Levine and Rachel Heller argue that knowing your attachment style it can completely change your love life.
+In the book Attached: The New Science of Adult Attachment and How It Can Help You Find–And Keep–Love, Amir Levine and Rachel Heller argue that knowing your attachment style can completely change your love life.

 Knowing your attachment style can help you find the right partner or help you improve the relationship with your current partner.
 You can accept the person you are and also the person you choose.